 Section 1109.
-Refunding with Bonds of Another Type.-Subject to the limitations of section 202 of this act, or after a referendum held pursuant to section 1108, the governing body of any local government unit may for any purpose specified in section 1101, refund with its general obligation bonds or notes or its guaranteed revenue bonds, or notes or any part of any outstanding callable revenue bonds or notes or bonds or notes of any authority formed by it or of which it is a member or may refund any outstanding callable revenue bonds or guaranteed revenue bonds or notes with like bonds or notes.
+Refunding with Bonds of Another Type.-Subject to the limitations of section 202 of this act, or after a referendum held pursuant to section 1108, the governing body of any local government unit may for any purpose specified in section 1101, refund with its general obligation bonds or notes or its guaranteed revenue bonds, or notes all or any part of any outstanding [callable] revenue bonds or notes or bonds, [or] notes or obligations of any authority [formed by it or of which it is a member] or other local governmental unit constituting lease rental debt-of the local government unit or may refund any outstanding [callable] revenue bonds or guaranteed revenue bonds or notes with like bonds or notes.
 It may also refund any general obligation or guaranteed revenue bonds with its revenue bonds, by the incurring of lease rental debt or by guaranteeing the obligations of an authority.

 Section 1110.
-Use of Proceeds of Refunding Bonds; When Refunded Bonds Are No Longer Deemed Outstanding.-(a) The proceeds of refunding bonds, together with any other moneys made available for the purpose shall be used solely for the purpose of retiring the bonds being refunded and for the purpose paying the costs of the refunding.
+Use of Proceeds of Refunding Bonds; When Refunded Bonds Are No Longer Deemed Outstanding.-(a) The proceeds of refunding bonds, together with any other moneys made available for the purpose shall be used solely for the purpose of retiring the bonds being refunded and for the purpose of paying the costs of the refunding.

-- (b) Any bonds or notes to be redeemed shall no longer be deemed to be outstanding for the purpose of determining the net debt of the local government unit or for the purposes of any indenture limitations on repledging revenues when the local government unit shall have irrevocably deposited with a bank or bank and trust company in a sufficient amount: - (1) Moneys; - (2) Noncallable securities of the United States of America or of the Commonwealth maturing or payable at par at the option of the holders at or prior to the dates needed for disbursement; - (3) Time deposits or certificates of deposit, with a firm rate of interest issued by a bank or bank and trust company and insured or adequately secured as public deposits; or - (4) Any combination of the foregoing.
+- (b) Any bonds or notes to be redeemed or paid shall no longer be deemed to be outstanding for the purpose of determining the net debt of the local government unit or for the purposes of any indenture limitations on repledging revenues when the local government unit shall have irrevocably deposited with a bank or bank and trust company in a sufficient amount: - (1) Moneys; - (2) Noncallable securities of the United States of America or of the Commonwealth maturing or payable at par at the option of the holders at or prior to the dates needed for disbursement; - (3) Time deposits or certificates of deposit, with a firm rate of interest or stated minimum rate of interest issued by a bank or bank and trust company and insured or adequately secured as [public deposits] required by section 1004; or - (4) Any combination of the foregoing.